The value of wetland sites

 The value of wetland sites around the world was formally recognised in 1971 when the Convention on Wetlands of International Importance was signed in the Iranian town of Ramsar.
 To date, this is the only international convention on an ecosystem type.

 The anniversary of the Convention’s signing is celebrated on World Wetlands Day, February 2nd every year.
-At the end of 2018 there were 170 countries as signatories to the convention, with 2334 wetlands covering more than 250 million hectares designated as sites of international importance.
+At the start of 2020 there were 171 countries as signatories to the convention, with 2414 wetlands covering more than 250 million hectares designated as sites of international importance.